n0iz/CustomPreferences/README.md

 ## SeekBarPreference
 Just another SeekBarPreference.

-The SeekBar Preference shows a SeekBar directly on the PreferenceScreen.
+The SeekBarPreference shows a SeekBar directly on the PreferenceScreen.
-Its inspired by [Robobunny's SeekBarPreference](http://robobunny.com/wp/2011/08/13/android-seekbar-preference/), but without using a own layout.
+It's inspired by [Robobunny's SeekBarPreference](http://robobunny.com/wp/2011/08/13/android-seekbar-preference/), but without using an own layout.
 Well there is some layout in there, but it will reuse the default Preference layout.
-It crates a vertical LinearLayout adds the default Preference layout and the SeekBar.
+It creates a vertical LinearLayout, which adds the default Preference layout and the SeekBar.
 This provides a nice integration into different Android versions, since the default layout isn't changed.

 ### Usage

-To use SeekBarPreference you have to checkout this repository and include it as library in your Android project.
+To use SeekBarPreference you have to checkout this repository and include it as a library in your Android project.

-To define a SeekBarPreference you have to put it, like regular Preference, in your preferences xml file.
+To define a SeekBarPreference you have to put it, like a regular Preference, in your preferences xml file.

 	<PreferenceScreen xmlns:android="http://schemas.android.com/apk/res/android"
 		xmlns:custom="http://schemas.android.com/apk/res-auto">